The art of loving first. When did this become such a mushy blog?

 But what if they’re thinking the same thing, and that’s why they never approach you?
 If no one loves first, you may lose the opportunity for a great relationship.
 Love, not always for the purpose of being loved back, but because you want to love the other person.
 Encourage because you want to build them up, not because you want them to like you.

 Put yourself in their shoes, seriously.
 Learn their heart, see what it’s like from their side.
 It may feel like they’re being critical towards you, and I’m not saying this is right, but maybe that’s just because they’ve placed high expectations on themselves, and they don’t know they’re being critical.
 It may feel like they’re rejecting you, but maybe that’s just because they’re insecure and aren’t sure of how you feel about them.
 People are good at wearing masks to disguise how they really feel, but if you look for their heart, you might be pleasantly surprised.

 How many times have I missed out on the chance to have a good conversation because I’ve been too afraid to initiate something?
 Or those other times, when I have initiated, and it’s resulted in something good good good?

 To the quote at the beginning, it’s true that sometimes love within two people means something different for both of them.
-Many of us knows how that feels, unrequited love and all of that jazz.
-But still, I encourage you to love without limits.
+And yet, I encourage you to love without limits.

 “Being in love with someone who doesn’t even know you exist is like passing in a term paper that you know sucked, but having that period of time where you haven’t gotten your grade back yet -that kind of exhale where you haven’t been rejected, although you pretty much know how it’s going to turn out.” -Tonya Hurley.